Mníšek pod Brdy: Sights

 Mníšek pod Brdy Castle is the main landmark of the town and its oldest building.
 It includes a fishpond and a small castle park.
 Today the castle is owned by the state and offers guided tours.

 The main landmark of the town square is the Church of Saint Wenceslaus.
 It was built in 1743–1756 by an unknown architect on the place of a church which was burned down by the Swedish army in 1639.

-The Baroque complex of Skalka is located on Skalka hill.
+The Baroque complex of Skalka is located on the hill Skalka.
 It was built by Servác Engel of Engelsfluss in the 17th century.
-It includes the Chapel of Saint Mary Magdalene, a monastery, Stations of the Cross and a hermitage.
+It includes the Chapel of Saint Mary Magdalene, a monastery, the Stations of the Cross and a hermitage.